simonhw/gardening-services/README.md

 #### Message History
 Allowing users to view their messaging history on their account page would improve the customer experience by keeping their website data accessible from the same secure page.
-Staff users would also benefit from being able to view all message submitted via the contact us form with the ability to reply to users from an admin messages page.
+Staff users would also benefit from being able to view all messages submitted via the contact us form with the ability to reply to users from an admin messages page.
 As part of this feature, staff users would receive a notification when new messages have been submitted since they last logged in.

 #### Responding to Reviews
 Adding a feature where staff users can publicy reply to reviews would demonstrate that the business is trustworthy and maintains open communication with its customers.
 Knowing that The Garden Path has real people behind it who are ready to deal with any issues the customers have could encourage repeat business.
-Similarly to above, staff users would receive a notification when new reviews have been submitted since they last logged in.
+Similar to the above, staff users would receive a notification when new reviews have been submitted since they last logged in.
 This would be very beneficial as staff users must mark reviews as approved before they are published to the main reviews page.

 #### Sorting Reviews
-Allowing users to sort reviews based on their ratings would be of benefit to the prospective customer.
+Allowing users to sort reviews based on their ratings would benefit them as prospective customers.
 Seeing the number of 5 stars reviews compared to number of lower star reviews can influence a customer's purchase more than the average rating itself.
 Since this is a gardening and landscaping website, being able to sort reviews by the season they were written in would help customer's understand how the business performs various services in different conditions.

 #### Updating Website Content
-Staff users would be able to directly edit website content from the front-end.
+Staff users would be able to directly edit website content from the front end.
 Content models would be created to store the text on the database allowing staff to update the database using forms.
 Staff would have access to a button in the navbar that toggles an "Editing Mode" for the current page.
-Edit buttons would be displayed next to blocks of text which when clicked would enable the staff user to update or delete the content.
+Edit buttons would be displayed next to blocks of text, which, when clicked, would enable the staff user to update or delete the content.
 The text would be edited in a form that is displayed in a modal.
 When submitted successfully, the database would be updated and the new content displayed when the page reloads.

 ## Technologies Used
 ### Languages